Schuch666/eva3dm/paper.md

 | `template` | Create folders, post-processing and evaluation scripts | To allow quickly process and evaluate multiple variables from one or multiple simulations |
 Table: Special functions.

-Note that the examples from `eva3dm` are focused on the Weather Research and Forecasting coupled with Chemistry WRF-Chem [@Grell:2005], but but the package can be applied to other models changing some of the arguments from the package functions.
+Note that the examples from `eva3dm` are focused on the Weather Research and Forecasting coupled with Chemistry WRF-Chem [@Grell:2005], but the package can be applied to other models changing some of the arguments from the package functions.

 # References